 They indeed perceive color similarly to mammals or humans.
 Rather birds can see colors that humans cannot see because parrots have an ultraviolet range.
 Actually, we humans have fewer eye cones which are different from bird cones.

 Typically, we use RGB or three colors on the TV.
 Therefore, a parrot can see pictures or television programs on the screen unless they are blind or visually restricted.

-But at least it’s confirmed that they can detect 180 to 300 degrees around the field from a particular place to understand the object distance and enemy attacks and to hunt their food.
-Besides that, they have extraordinary ultraviolet-watching power that makes them much better than human eyesight.
-And bear in mind that they have a little weakness in the dark but can notice the front plus side view perfectly.
+They can detect 180 to 300 degrees around the field from a fixed point to understand the distance of objects and enemy attacks and to hunt their food.
+In addition, they have remarkable ultraviolet-vision capabilities that make them far superior to human vision.
+And keep in mind that they have some weakness in the dark but the front plus side view can aim perfectly.

 Hi, I’m Regina Rios.
 Just another bird lover who loves to share knowledge from personal experience.
 I’ve grown up with pet birds since childhood as my mommy also loves birds.
 As I can’t pet many birds in open air in my house as my mom does; I created my first bird cage on my rooftop using wood, copper wire, and a metal shed in 2018 and start collecting pet birds.
 Now, I have so many pet birds such as Macaws, Parrot, Cockatiel, Parakeet, and others.
 Not only that, if I see natural birds are injured I keep them in my house until they get well.
 Now, my hobby becomes my income source as my home birds have babies and I sell them to birds lover like mine.
 I’ve created this blog to inspire others bird owners by sharing my personal knowledge.
 Good Luck!